ilkhem/icebeem/README.md

 the dataset.

 Below, we explain how to call these functions using the `main.py` script to recreate the experiments from the manuscript.
+The experiments can be ran for:
+- MNIST: by setting the flag `--config` to `mnist.yaml`.
+- FashionMNIST: by setting the flag `--config` to `fashionmnist.yaml`.
+- CIFAR10: by setting the flag `--config` to `cifar10.yaml`.
+- CIFAR10: by setting the flag `--config` to `cifar100.yaml`.

 ### Transfer learning